oncody/civ-board-game-2010/README.md

 If an army figure enters a square containing an enemy figure or enemy city, it ends its movement and engages in a battle with that player.
 If that square only contained enemy scouts, see the Massacre Scout above.

 #### City Fortification
 Have an army figure end its movement in a city center and then remove it from the board.
-Add a fortification marker on that city center (may of 1 per city).
-The next time it is attacked, it gains a +2 combat bonus and is then discarded.
+Add a fortification tile on that city center (may of 1 per city).
+The next time this city is attacked consume the token to gain a +2 combat bonus.

 ### Scout Figure
 This figure exists to further your economy.
 It can create new cities (at the start of the turn) and it can send all income on the square beneath it home to a friendly cit.
 It cannot enter squares containing huts, villages, or enemy figures.

 #### City Caravan
 Have a scout figure end its movement in a city center and then remove it from the board.
-Add a caravan marker on that city center (max of 1 per city).
-When this city performs a city action that requires production, you may consume this caravan marker to gain an additional 2 production.
+Add a caravan tile on that city center (max of 1 per city).
+The caravan tile can be consumed to gain an additional 2 production.

 ## Technology Research Phase
 The Tech Pyramid